Amda Seyon I: Dates

 Two different years have been offered for when these extensive military actions occurred is disputed.
 In his translation of The Glorious Victories, G.W.B.
 Huntingford follows James Bruce in placing this in 1329.
 Huntingford notes that Amda Seyon is recorded as celebrating Easter on 28 Miyazya (= 24 April in 1329), which would best fit that year.
 However, the generally accepted year for this campaign is 1332, which is the opinion of such authorities as August Dillmann, Carlo Conti Rossini, and Enrico Cerulli.
 Taddesse Tamrat points to another document which dates Amda Seyon's 18th regnal year to 498 Year of Grace, which confirms that the year 516 in The Glorious Victories is correct and that the campaigns took place in AD 1332.

 Army

 Emperor Amda Seyon's army was remarkably similar to the organization of the army during ancient Aksumite times.
 It consisted of two parts: the first, his central army, was very effective and closely attached to the Royal Court; the second was a much larger local militia raised in times of local crises.
 These local units would, as in Aksumite times, form a distinctive unit and fight together, maintaining their local character and were divided into smaller units each headed by a local ruler.
 From the reign of Amde Tseyon, Chewa regiments, or legions, formed the backbone of the Empire military forces.
 The Ge’ez term for these regiments is ṣewa (ጼዋ) while the Amharic term is č̣äwa (ጨዋ).
 The normal size of a regiment was several thousand men.
 Each regiment was allocated a fief (Gult), to ensure its upkeep ensured by the land revenue.
+According to "The Glorious Victories," the soldiers of Amda Seyon were from "Amhara and Sewä and Gojjam and Dämot, (men) who were trained in warfare, and dressed in gold and silver and fine clothes archers, spearmen, cavalry, and infantry with strong legs, trained for war.
+When they go to war they fight like eagles and run like wild goats; the (movement) of their feet is like the rolling of stones, and their sound is like the roaring of the sea, as says the prophet Herege'el: "I have heard the sound of the wings of the angels, as the noise of a camp."
+Such were the soldiers of 'Amda Seyon, full of confidence in war."